 This organization acquaints the student nurse to the professional responsibilities of nursing, providing opportunities for leadership, and growth through collegial relationships.
 Membership is open to all students admitted to the nursing program.
 Contact: Amanda Clerkin, 719-384-6897.

 The Teacher Candidate Community is made up of each interested student teacher candidates enrolled in the T-PREP at Otero Program.
 Students gather on a regular basis to discuss current trends in education and support other teacher candidates in the program.
 They serve as a community outreach program to assist and encourage other individuals considering the teaching career and/or T-PREP program.

 Wunsch Hall Club

-The Wunsch Hall Club works to provide activities for dormitory residents and to create a more livable and enjoyable atmosphere while students are attending Otero Junior College.
+The Wunsch Hall Club works to provide activities for dormitory residents and to create a more livable and enjoyable atmosphere while students are attending Otero College.
 Contact 719-384-6953.